A private vaccination service offering protection against the chickenpox virus.

 No. Most people only catch chickenpox once.

 Still have questions about the chickenpox vaccination and need more information?
-Pop into your local branch and chat to one of our pharmacists about your suitability or to make a booking.
+Pop into your local Whitworth Pharmacy and chat to one of our pharmacists about your suitability or to make a booking.